viswatejavissamsetty/angularCodes/README.md

-# angularCodes
+# Angular Codes
-this an explination repo
+> ***This an explination repo***

-# these all are used in terminal
+# These all are used in terminal

-# to create angular project
+## To create angular project
     ng new project-name
-## example
+### Example
     ng new project1

-# to run a project
+## To run a project
-first we need to navigate into project (code: cd project-name ) ng serve -o
+first we need to navigate into project (code: cd project-name )

+    ng serve -o

-# to create a component
+## To create a component
-first we need to navigate into project (code: cd project-name ) ng generate component component-name
+first we need to navigate into project (code: cd project-name )

+    ng generate component component-name

 (or)

     ng g c component component-name

+## To create a service file
+first we need to navigate into project (code: cd project-name )

+    ng generate service service-name

+(or)

+    ng g s service-name